Rectal prolapse

 Key points

-- Symptoms of rectal prolapse include a lump or swelling coming out of your anus, constipation, straining to pass bowel movements and feeling discomfort or pain.
+- Symptoms of rectal prolapse include a lump or swelling coming out of your anus, constipation, straining to pass poo, and feeling discomfort, or pain.

 - Rectal prolapse is most common in women over 60 and young children under three.
-But people of any age can get it.
+But people of any age or sex can get it.

 What is a rectal prolapse?

-A rectal prolapse is when the end of your bowel (your rectum) slides out through your anus (back passage).
+A rectal prolapse is when the end of your bowel (your rectum) slides out through your back passage (anus).
 This forms a lump.
-At first, you may only get the rectal prolapse when you're having a bowel movement.
-But eventually it might be there all the time.
+At first, you may only get the rectal prolapse when you have a poo (bowel movement).
+You may be able to push it back in, but eventually it might be there all the time.

 Causes of rectal prolapse

-It’s not clear exactly why some people get a rectal prolapse, but risk factors include:
+It’s not clear exactly why some people get a rectal prolapse, but things that can include your risk of getting one include:

 - pregnancy